MassDOT Process for Soliciting and Selecting Research Projects

 MassDOT uses a multi-step process for soliciting and selecting research projects for funding.

-For MassDOT's upcoming spring 2020 Research Project selection cycle (FFY 2021 projects), MassDOT has reached out to potential Project Champions (PCs) and Principal Investigators (PIs) and hosted Research Roundtables to bring state transportation practitioners and academic researchers together.
-At the roundtables, academic researchers are able to learn more about MassDOT research priorities and MassDOT personnel hear from researchers about their expertise and work to help address transportation challenges through innovation and research.
+For MassDOT's 2021 Research Project solicitation and selection cycle (for FY2022 projects), MassDOT is reaching out to potential Project Champions (PCs) and Principal Investigators (PIs) and hosting four Research Roundtables sessions to bring state transportation practitioners and academic researchers together.

-During this stage, Research Problem Statements are submitted to MassDOT for potential funding.
-Each Research Problem Statement is submitted by a MassDOT staff person who will serve as Project Champion (PC).
+Each Research Problem Statement is submitted by a MassDOT or MBTA staff person who will serve as Project Champion (PC) if the proposed project ultimately receives funding.
 The submitted topics should be related to surface transportation or intermodal transportation.
 Also, the Research Problem Statements should address the following:

 - What question(s) is the PC seeking to answer through the project?